How to take your pain and move towards healing

 I didn’t think I was ever going to get over this.
 I thought I was going to be like this for the rest of my life and then at a certain point I started to know that I was getting better.
 I wasn’t ruminating on it all the time.
 I came to the conclusion that this happened for a purpose and I think that in horrific things in life there are silver linings.

 I learned that there was nothing wrong with me, that my feelings were normal.
 I did not know that I could stop and ask myself if thinking about certain things would be helpful or harmful.
 I discovered that I just needed to trust in the process.
 I did not know there were specific tools I could use in the moment to get through tough times and that they would pass.
 This was kind of a surprise because I felt like my life was just over.

 Growing After Traumatic Loss is an online, self-help course designed to move you towards healing from traumatic grief, at your own pace & timeline.
 The program combines informational videos, growing exercises, and tips sheets to help you cope, process emotions and feelings, and experience positive shifts in your grieving.

 When you enroll you will have immediate access to Module one.
-Every other week, for sixteen weeks, you will receive access to the next module in the eight module series, exploring different topics related to traumatic loss.
+Every other week you will receive access to the next module in the eight module series, exploring different topics related to a sudden death.
 Within each module, there are three short, informational videos, growing exercises, and tip sheets.

 The videos I present offer information about traumatic loss and are supported by research and case studies.
 Videos also demonstrate and teach new skills and tools in a compassionate manner that are easy to understand.
 Growing exercises provide you an opportunity to deepen your learning with hands-on writing exercises, development of personalized coping skills, and assessments for tracking your progress.
 Finally, tip sheets are provided as reference documents allowing you to easily refer back to information presented in the videos.